-We could not save ourselves.
-From the beginning, God had a plan to save us from the wrong choice He knew we’d make in the Garden and until time ends.
+We cannot save ourselves.
+From the beginning, God had a plan to save us from the wrong choice He knew we’d make in the Garden and would continue to make until time ends.

-Our redemption required sacrifice of incomprehensible price Jesus made to call us His own.
+Our redemption required the incomprehensible sacrifice Jesus made to call us His own.

 Life brings loss, big and small, to everyone.
 But in it and through it, God waits for us to understand He is all we truly need.
 Praise does not require a smile.